WhatsCS/SquadXML/README.md

 * nginx/apache2

 ## Installation
-* Run pip -r requirements.txt
+* Run pip install -r requirements.txt
 * Configure the app in config.py to your squad
 * Set up uwsgi with nginx/apache2
     * Default port is 5555